Chances are there’s a plastic bag full of plastic bags stuffed in the cabinet under your sink.

-We use them to transport our groceries and take-out meals, to line small waste baskets, and even to cover our heads during an unexpected shower.
+We use them to transport our groceries and take-out meals, to line small waste baskets, and even to cover our heads during an unexpected rain shower.

-The bags are certainly versatile for helping us get rid of the stuff we don’t want, like sidewalk dog poop, soiled kitty litter, and raw meat containers.
+These plastic bags are certainly versatile for helping us get rid of the stuff we don’t want, like sidewalk dog poop, soiled kitty litter, and raw meat containers.

 But what happens when we don’t want them — where do the bags end up?
 Where do they come from in the first place?
 And how can we prevent them from polluting the oceans?